Daylily-Informatics/yaml_config/README.md

 # yaml_config_day

 Slim python library to manage `yaml` configuration files stored in project specific subdirectories of `~/.config/`.
-Command line creation and editing functions beginning to be tinkered with, core usecase presently is programatic access of standardized config.yaml files.
+Command line creation and editing functions beginning to be tinkered with, core usecase presently is programatic access of standardized config.yaml files with very little fuss.

 ## Pre-requisites